timmccann222/Public-Writeups-Library/HackTheBox/Windows Machines/ServMon/README.md

 Nadine
 ```

-The `Nathan` directory contained a txt file titled `Notes to do.txt`, which indicates that Nathan did change his password but may not have removed the `passwords.txt` file from his desktop.
+The `Nathan` directory contained a txt file titled `Notes to do.txt`, which indicates that Nathan did change his password but may not have removed the `passwords.txt` file from his desktop and perform some other tasks.

 ```bash
 1) Change the password for NVMS - Complete